-Our Agreements with TdF Give TdF Substantial Governance and Economic Rights- The exercise of these rights by TdF could have a material adverse effect on our business.
+Our Agreements with TdF Give TdF Substantial Governance and Economic Rights-- The exercise of these rights by TdF could have a material adverse effect on our business.

 We have entered into agreements with TeleDiffusion de France International S.A., or TdF, an affiliate of France Telecom, that gave TdF substantial rights.
 The agreements were entered into in order to induce TdF to participate in the roll-up of our U.K. business, the transaction in which we exchanged shares of our common stock for shares of CTSH common stock held by CTSH stockholders and, as a result, increased our ownership in CTSH to 80%.
-The TdF agreements give TdF significant rights relating to the governance of CCIC and our U.K. business.
-Our U.K. business currently accounts for a substantial majority of our revenues.
-See "Certain Relationships and Related Transactions--Agreements with TdF--Governance Agreement".
+The TdF agreements give TdF significant rights relating to the governance of CCIC and our U.K. business currently accounts for a substantial majority of our revenues.
+See "Certain Relationships and Related Transactions--Agreements".

-${\tt TdF's}$ Governance Rights May Restrict Us From Taking Actions Our Board of Directors Consider to Be in Your Best Interests.
+TdF's Governance Rights May Restrict Us From Taking Actions Our Board of Directors Consider to Be in Your Best Interests.